3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 ![armbian-config 2](https://github.com/3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/assets/122202359/e1c9a0a8-5f38-4e83-973d-91fd8c40b6ce)

-- Press enter on the top line to change it so the screen reads like the image above.
+- Press enter on the top line to change it so the screen reads like the image above if it is not already!
 - YOUR KERNEL IS NOW FROZEN!
 - DON'T PRESS ON ANYTHING ELSE
 - Move down to `OK` to confirm the choice & go back the blue menu.